-When we get asked to provide a quote for kitchen cabinet painting, it inevitably turns out that there is more work happening in the space than just the cabinets.
+When we get asked to provide a quote for kitchen cabinet refinishing, it inevitably turns out that there is more work happening in the space than just the cabinets.
 Here’s a little post that walks you through the priorities of the work, when they should be scheduled, and why.
 Enjoy!

 If you’re doing your floors, that should come first in the project line up.
 It’s messy, it’s stinky, and you’ll more than likely need to leave your house for a few days.
 I have yet to see a floor refinisher who did not inadvertently splatter stain on the wood trim or the cabinets, so we want to avoid that happening to fresh paint obviously.
 We were once involved in a project where the floor refinisher’s tools scraped a 6″ swath of paint right off of the entire length of the cabinets.
 Thankfully we had not done our work yet!

 Countertops are your main design element in the kitchen space.
 You may have your heart set on creamy white kitchen cabinets with a dark countertop, only to head out countertop shopping and fall in love with a white Carrera marble that just won’t work with creamy white.
 It’s an expensive part of the project and really should drive your other color choices in the room such as wall paint, cabinet paint, curtains, etc… In addition, removal of the old countertop involves tools that could potentially damage or chip the paint of the cabinets.
 Sometimes there needs to be leveling and extra adhesive/caulking added to the countertop which could drip on to the cabinets, and removal of that drip will surely impact the cabinet paint.

 If you’re having a new backsplash installed, we always suggest doing this before the cabinet painting as well.
 It’s certainly not required like the previous two steps, but it sure does help pull in all the design aspects together before the painting begins.